Mike-Morrow/TC_Spatial_Autocorrelation/README.md

 <h2 id="average-product-rating">15 - Build a sheet that answers the question: what is the average product rating by distribution center?</h2>

-Does distribution center look like a significant variable?
+<p>Does distribution center look like a significant variable?</p>

 </br>

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/yMWEAl47K-Y?rel=0&si=xF7UwUx-l17jXH9F" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-Similar to the Broad Street Pump example from the 1854 Cholera outbreak, we clearly see location as a significant factor with the underlying distribution centers as the root cause.
-It's time to call up Geraldine's boss to see what's happening inside San Diego and Redding distribution centers!
+<p>Similar to the Broad Street Pump example from the 1854 Cholera outbreak, we clearly see location as a significant factor with the underlying distribution centers as the root cause.
+It's time to call up Geraldine's boss to see what's happening inside San Diego and Redding distribution centers!</p>

 <h2 id="bonus-calculation">16 - Bonus: Make a calculation for the I stat using TabPy in a calculated field</h2>

-Before table extensions, TabPy was used inside a calculated field that acted as a table calculation.
-Create a "Script_Real" calculation that computes the I statistic.
+<p>Before table extensions, TabPy was used inside a calculated field that acted as a table calculation.
+Create a "Script_Real" calculation that computes the I statistic.</p>

 </br>